swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/02-IntroToAWSCli.md

 The [AWS CLI](https://aws.amazon.com/cli/) allows you to manage services using the command line and control services through scripts.
 Many users choose to conduct some level of automation using the AWS CLI.

-Open a Terminal window and paste the following command.
+Connect to an EC2 instance and paste the following command.
 AWS CLI is already installed on your machine, but this will initiate an update.

 ```bash
 sudo apt update && sudo apt upgrade; dpkg --list | grep awscli